Today’s experiment involves used Time & Oak elements. I started off with

 Then I decided to get all crazy, and I added two more used elements for the last 24 hours for a total of 72 hours of aging.
 This added lots of nice color and flavors of caramel, and toasted oak.

-A fun experiment as I had been wondering what several elements will do it once, especially used ones.
+fun experiment as I had been wondering what several elements will do it once, especially used ones.
 I would say this was a modest success.
 My general experience is that the elements work better with something that a little more age or color to it and I think this rum is a little bit young for this experiment, so I’m going try something older for the next experiment.
 The elements improved the character and made it taste more mature and added a lot of flavors to it.

 THE LIQUORIST